JaeWong91/MyMovie/README.md

         - Within each Movie Page, there is a "Delete Movie" button.
 A warning modal will appear for the admin to confirm the permanent removal of the movie.

 ### Manual Testing
+- [Responsinator](http://www.responsinator.com/?url=) - This was used to test the layout and responsiveness of the website.
+This is to ensure that the site is visually pleasing and easy to read and navigate.
-Further extensive manual testing was performed.
+- Further extensive manual testing was performed.
 The documentation can be found [here](./static/readme-images/ms3-testing.pdf).

 # Deployment